Digital Citizenship - JSS one Note

 1. Digital Safety & Security

-• Two-Factor Authentication (2FA): Always use an extra code to log in.
+• Two-Factor Authentication (2FA): Adding an extra shield to your accounts.

 2. Digital Etiquette (Netiquette)